mdb/mdb.github.io/content/blog/2021-05-09-open-policy-agent-terraform-plan-analysis.md

 ## More advanced use cases

-While the `has_acceptable_greeting` is example is simple and fairly contrived, more sophisticated real world policies might...
+While the `has_acceptable_greeting` example is quite simple and fairly contrived, more sophisticated real world policies might...

 * ensure AWS security groups never allow ingress on port 22
 * protect against destructive actions on critical resources